Starting to Exercise Again after a Break

 - Believe in yourself!

 Sometimes the reason you stop exercising is temporary, and at other times it’s permanent.
-Here are some ways to manage these breaks.
+Here are some ways to help manage these setbacks.

 - When you’re on vacation, get out and see the sights on foot or visit the hotel fitness center.

-- Caring for an ill spouse can understandably interrupt your exercise routine.
+- Caring for an ill spouse or relative can sometimes interrupt your exercise routine.
+Make sure you are finding time to stay active.
 Ask a friend to help out for a while so you can go for a walk.

 - If your exercise buddy moves away, sign up for an exercise class at the senior center.
 This is a great way to meet other active people.

-- Talk to your doctor about the best activities for you to do.
+- Sometimes certain health conditions may affect your ability to be active, talk to your doctor about the best activities for you to do.